Skip to main content

 • stress and tiredness

-• not eating regularly or skipping meals
+• skipping meals or not eating regularly

 • too much caffeine

-• not getting enough exercise
+• not getting enough regular exercise

-There are things you can do yourself to manage your migraines, with help and advice from a GP.
+There are things you can do yourself to manage migraine, with help and advice from a GP.

 Do

-• try sleeping or lying down in a darkened room during a migraine
+• try sleeping or lying down in a darkened room during a migraine attack

-• stay well hydrated and limit how much caffeine and alcohol you drink
+• stay well hydrated, and limit how much caffeine and alcohol you drink

 • try to keep to a healthy weight